Exit Counseling is a guideline that gives you a quick review of Federal Student Loans. Learn more about why you take the Exit Counseling.

 As graduation approaches, your hunt for the job increases.
-But is that job for yourself or for the repayment of the loans?
-For the ones holding the loans, it is more about repaying the debts over planning a carefree luxurious life.
+But is that job for yourself or for the repayment of your loans?
+For the ones holding the loans, it is more about repaying the debts.
 As your graduation approaches, your responsibility to repay the debt also increases.

 As your repayment approaches, you start feeling anxious and clueless about how and when to repay the loans.
 If you hold federal student loans, you don't have to worry much about it as the Federal Government has come up with “Exit Counseling”.